aswilt/guided-task-learning-and-rewards/README.md

 ## Architecture Summary

-The system consists of four main components:
+The system is composed of four modular components:

-- **Task Guidance Engine**: Manages tasks, steps, progression, and user state
+- **Task Guidance Engine**: Orchestrates workflows, tracks progress, and manages task state
-- **Learning Module**: Stores and delivers contextual learning content
+- **Learning Module**: Delivers contextual learning content at the point of need
-- **Reward Engine**: Issues points and recognition based on defined rules
+- **Reward Engine**: Applies configurable recognition and incentive logic
-- **Rules Engine**: Determines workflow mappings, triggers, and reward logic
+- **Rules Engine**: Defines task-reward relationships and governs workflow triggers

+For a detailed diagram and component interactions, see `docs/architecture-overview.md`.

 ---

 ## Using This Repository

-This repository is conceptual and is not intended to run end-to-end.
-The Python files in `src/backend` simulate how the underlying services interact.
-You may run the stubs in isolation for demonstration or architectural discussion:
+This repository is **conceptual** and intended to demonstrate architecture and product thinking, not to run end-to-end.

+You can explore the backend stubs in `src/backend`: